abbibrunton/notes/topics/cloud/modules/cloudenablingtechnologies/README.md

 With a fast, wide-area network, we can support users in many different locations, and we can support high-availability and disaster recovery solutions that would previously have been unworkable.

+## Disaster recovery

+Disaster recovery is the strategy of backing up and restore that maintains the electronic records of the copies in cloud environment.
+This is important if you want to be prepared for a man-made or a natural catastrophe.

+Cloud providers have these strategies in place for it's clients, of course that comes as an additional cost.
+You could be charged based on bandwidth, storage space or pay-per-use.

+You could implement these strategies, but before implementation there are a few things to consider:
+* Is the bandwidth fast enough to move the data between primary site and the cloud
+* Can the data be encrypted in flight

 ## Powerful, inexpensive server computers

 In order to get the pool of interchangeable resources required by a cloud, we need to be able to buy lots of servers